 Leading experts deem gut health and the gut microbiome a new frontier in neuroscience.
 Among holistic practitioners, this “brain in your gut” concept is revolutionizing medicine’s understanding of the links between digestion, mood, health and even the way we think.

-Not only can impairments in your microbiome promote neurological diseases, they can also have a powerful impact on your general mood, according to Mercola.
+Not only can impairments in your microbiome promote neurological diseases, but they can also have a powerful impact on your general mood, according to Mercola.

 “Depression is increasingly starting to be viewed as a symptom of poor gut health,” says Mercola.